 The BW Social Affordable Housing team at Glenmona (L-r): Ciaran McMonagle, Colin Britton, Gareth Gamble, Robert Russell, Colin Martin, Neil O’Kane, Peter Ritchie, Ryan Tannahill, Neil McKeag, Darren Johnson.

 Glenmona will see the creation of a new mixed-use urban village by Apex Housing Association (Apex) under the guidance of leading house builder, BW Social Affordable Housing, which is part of the Braidwater Group.

-Work first commenced on the site early in 2021 and the development will mature with over 650 social and affordable homes on the 75-acre site in the west of the capital city.
+Work first commenced on the site early in 2021 and the development will mature with over 650 social homes on the 75-acre site in the west of the capital city.